FAQs

 Designmax does not cover the following types of design work:

-Within 24 hours, a private Trello board and Slack channel are created.
-Requests can be added to Trello at any time.
-The entire process is asynchronous, eliminating kickoff calls.
+Within 24 hours, a private workspace is created.
+Requests can be added at any time.
+The process is fully async, with no kickoff calls required.

-Attach or link any helpful assets—Google Docs, wireframes, Loom videos, screenshots.
-If it fits in a Trello card and makes the request actionable, it can be designed.
+Attach or link any helpful assets such as Google Docs, wireframes, Loom videos, or screenshots.
+If the request is clear and actionable, it can be designed.

 Big projects, such as multi-page Webflow sites or complex prototypes are broken into milestones.
 You receive new updates every few days until the request is completed.